 If your son wishes to be considered for selection for matches, he should attend training sessions both in games lessons and after school.
 With a high number of boys wishing to represent the school at cricket, he may have to patient and wait for his opportunity if not initially selected for a team.

-All fixtures are published on the schools sports website and your son should check there and the cricket notice board for team sheets and details of matches.
-In the event of poor or inclement weather please check the school’s sport twitter account and the fixtures website as this is where the latest information will be published.
+All fixtures are published on our Fixtures Website and your son should check there and the cricket notice board for team sheets and details of matches.
+In the event of poor or inclement weather please check our Twitter page @RGSHWSport and the Fixtures Website as this is where the latest information will be published.

 Teddie Casterton, 1st XI captain 2017, was awarded the Wisden Schools Cricket of the Year for 2018 after his phenomenal season which saw him score 1300+ runs including 6 hundreds with a highest score of 267*.
 This was a fantastic achievement and past winners include Johnny Bairstow, Jos Butler and James Taylor

 The Friends of Cricket is a parent run group whose aim is to raise funds for the provision of cricket at RGS.
 The majority of the money raised helps pay for additional coaching during games and training sessions, transport to and from fixtures, cricket teas, umpires, match balls and major capital projects as and when required.
 The support of parents is essential for the running of cricket at RGS and without fundraising, we would not be able to provide the level of cricket we do.

 There are two main ways FOC raises money:

 1. Membership – to join FOC we ask that you make donation £84 pa.
 This can then also be gift-aided, if you are eligible, which means we can then benefit from an additional 25% on top of your donation at no extra cost to you or the school.
 If you wish to join FOC please click on the payment link below.